 No rule says you have to do all of your shopping in a single day.
 If you see the pencils you need on sale this week at your local store, pick them up.
 Then, grab the crayons next week when you find a hot deal.
 Keep a list of the items you buy, and then, when it is time to hit the store for your final shopping trip, you will only have to grab those few things you need, which may have not ever really gone on sale.

 These items that are really low in price are what are called loss leaders.
 These are items which retailers know they will make no money, but they are used to get people into the store to do more shopping.
 Just grab those items each week and avoid the rest of the other store deals.

 4. Use those coupons

 You can also find coupons for the supplies you need for your kids.
-It is common to find Target store coupons which you can stack with the printable and weekly manufacturer’s coupons to get even greater discounts.
+It is common to find Target Cartwheel offers that you can combine with manufacturer’s coupons for even great savings.

-I have 3 kids.
+I have three kids.
 They all need pencils.
 Rather than get them each their own set of 10, I can often find a better deal if I pick a 30 count instead.
-We then open and rubberband the number each of them need to add to their supplies for their own classroom.
-We find that doing this is often much more cost effective then getting them each their own item.
+We then open and rubberband the number each of them needs to add to their supplies for their classroom.
+We find that doing this is often much more cost effective than getting them each their own item.